-Question is, what’s your life going to be like as a student here?
+Question is, what’s your life going to be like as

 First and foremost, you can expect a world-class education.
 Thanks to significant investment by the Canadian Government, Canadian Universities are amongst the best in the world.